Finite-momentum superconducting states due to odd-frequency Cooper pairing correlations: TRS-preserving finite-momentum states

-In this section, we discuss two examples of nonuniform superconducting states in time-reversal symmetry preserving SCs.
-One is a two-band SC with interband pair potentials.
-The other is a $j=3/2$ SC with pseudospin-quintet pair potentials.
-Odd-frequency Cooper pairs are induced by band-hybridization and/or band-asymmetry in a two-band SC and by spin-orbit interactions in a $j=3/2$ SC.
+In this section, we discuss two examples of finite-momentum superconducting states in TRS-preserving SCs.
+One is a two-band SC with interband pairing order, where odd-frequency pairing correlations are induced by band-hybridization and/or band-asymmetry.
+The other is a $j=3/2$ SC with pseudospin-quintet pairing order, where spin-orbit interactions generate odd-frequency pairs.